 Many, many thanks to Brett for this fantastic post – we’re delighted that JET and Japan are working out so well for you and look forward to more updates over the months ahead.
 Do keep in touch!

-From one Fiona (our colleague, Fiona Barclay) to another… Fiona Mears, who graduated a few years back, and who has kept us posted on her travels and teaching career at regular intervals (here and here and here!).
+From one Fiona (our colleague, Fiona Barclay) to another… Fiona.
+This time one who graduated a few years back, and who has kept us posted on her travels and teaching career at regular intervals (here and here and here!).
 Fiona is now back in the UK and about to embark on a new stage in that teaching career:

 ‘Back in April 2017, my contract at the Université de Franche-Comté where I’d been teaching English for the previous two years came to an end.
 Since graduating in 2012, I’d been living year by year, predominantly seeking out work which would allow me, first, to stay in France and, second, continue building on my teaching experience.
 Having lived in France for four years in total, though, I felt it was time to head back to Scotland and, to the great joy of my parents, give the whole ‘settling down’ thing I’d been determinedly avoiding a go!